-Our revolving credit facility with Wells Fargo contains terms that restrict our ability to declare or pay dividends.
-Any determination by our Board of Directors regarding dividends in the future will depend on a variety of factors, including our future financial performance, organic growth opportunities, general economic conditions and financial, competitive, regulatory, and other factors, many of which are beyond our control.
-We did not pay any dividends during fiscal 2024 and have no current intention to pay dividends in the future.
-There can be no guarantee that we will pay dividends in the future.
+The New Revolving Credit Facility contains terms that may, under certain circumstances defined in the agreement, restrict our ability to declare or pay dividends.
+Any determination by our Board of Directors regarding dividends in the future will depend on a variety of factors, including our future financial performance, organic and inorganic growth opportunities, general economic conditions and financial, competitive, regulatory, and other factors, many of which are beyond our control.
+We did not pay any dividends during fiscal 2025 and currently have no intention to pay dividends for the foreseeable future.

-In connection with the termination of the old revolving credit facility and term loan with Bank of America, the Company paid \$752 in exit costs and recognized an extinguishment charge of \$726.
-(See Note 9 to the Consolidated Financial Statements included in Item 8 of Part II of this Annual Report on Form 10-K).
+In connection with the termination of the old revolving credit facility and term loan with Bank of America, the Company paid \$752 in exit costs and recognized an extinguishment charge of \$726 during fiscal 2024.
+(See Note 9 to the Consolidated Financial Statements included in Item 8 of Part II of this Annual Report on Form 10-K for additional information).

-We did not have any off-balance sheet arrangements as of March 31, 2024 other than letters of credit incurred in the ordinary course of business.
+We did not have any off-balance sheet arrangements as of March 31, 2025 other than letters of credit incurred in the ordinary course of business.

-We believe that cash generated from operations, combined with the liquidity provided by available financing capacity under our credit facility, will be adequate to meet our cash needs for the immediate future.
+We believe that cash generated from operations, combined with the liquidity provided by available financing capacity under the New Revolving Credit Facility, will be adequate to meet our cash needs for the immediate future.